Join SPECIAL PROJECTS...

 As well as the members-only perks, your membership supports the production of projects that I want to make available publicly.

 - Everyday Writing (monthly newsletter, in which words always come first)

 - Portraits of the Artist in X (a pop-up newsletter, led by illustration: one artwork each day for a limited period)

-- How To Change The World: 10 Years On (another pop-up newsletter, daily for a limited period)
+- How To Change The World: 10 Years On (yet another limited-time pop-up newsletter)

 Together, these will comprise a way to blow up ideas into something bigger.
 They will also help me to make sense of my vast archive of writing and art on this site.
 As you read, I hope it will be like looking into a notebook of work-in-progress on future books and essays.
 Better still, you might feed into them by your comments and insights.

 What We Made Last Year

 As we all known, 2020 didn’t work out as planned.
 Here’s how I was supported through the year by some wonderful people.

 In February 2020, I drew 36 portraits of people in my local parish, and they were exhibited just as lockdown started.
 The pictures are still up, a whole year later.